astar-security/SubZero/README.md

 Here, I propose to replace OpenVas with a better scanner, written in python for python exploits with python lovers.

-The main step are defined as:
+The main steps are defined as:
 1) create an universal vulnerability descriptor
 1) create an universal exploit plugin template
 2) create or use existing fingerprinters (TCP/UDP services, OS, framework, etc.) and associate with the CPE database